neilenns/react-access-code-map/DEVELOPMENT.md

 To launch the client and server at the same time for debugging purposes use the `Launch Edge (ROOT)` launch configuration.

+The workspace is also set up to support debugging the server code within Docker containers running locally.
+The tasks and launch configurations are based on the [VSCode documentation][vscode-docker-extension] for the Docker extension.
+The server Docker image assumes there is an existing mongodb instance running somewhere that it can talk to.
+The URL can be modified in the `server/.vscode/tasks.json` file.
+There are no equivalent tasks or launch configs for the client since the Docker image isn't running node.js.

 To verify Docker images prior to pushing to main use the [Publish dev Docker image action][devDockerImage].
 Select the branch to build from the dropdown then run the action.
 The resulting images will be published to Github with a tag that matches the branch name.
 A `docker-compose.yml` file to spin up the images